Law Firm Website Errors That Cost You Clients

 Error 4 — The Content Does Not Speak to the Visitor

-The fix: Review every practice area page.
-If the first paragraph discusses your firm instead of the client’s problem, rewrite it immediately.
+The fix: Read your practice area page out loud.
+If the first sentence is about your firm instead of the client’s problem, rewrite it before you do anything else.

 Law Firm Website Errors in Search Rankings — Error 5

 A website that no one finds generates nothing.
-Furthermore, 96 percent of people seeking legal services begin their search on Google, according to the American Bar Association’s legal technology research.
-Consequently, organic search drives 53 percent of all law firm website traffic — more than paid advertising, social media, and referrals combined.
-Therefore, if your firm does not appear on the first page for relevant searches in your market, your website remains functionally invisible to the majority of potential clients.
+96 percent of people seeking legal services begin their search on Google, according to the American Bar Association’s legal technology research.
+Organic search drives the majority of law firm website traffic — more than paid advertising, social media, and referrals combined.
+If your firm does not appear on the first page for relevant searches in your market, your website is functionally invisible to most potential clients.

-Furthermore, weak law firm SEO lets your strongest competitors consistently capture clients who never knew your firm existed.
-Additionally, legal keywords rank among the most expensive in Google Ads, with some terms exceeding $100 per click.
-Consequently, firms that invest in organic search rankings build a client pipeline that does not require paying for every single visitor.
-Furthermore, organic rankings compound over time — making the return on investment grow stronger with every passing quarter.
+Weak law firm SEO lets your strongest competitors capture clients who never knew your firm existed.
+Legal keywords are among the most expensive in Google Ads, with some terms exceeding $100 per click in markets like Greenville and Charleston.
+Firms that invest in organic rankings build a client pipeline that does not require paying for every visitor, and those rankings compound — the return grows stronger every quarter.

 The fix: Search your primary practice area plus your city right now.
 If you are not on page one, your SEO strategy needs immediate attention.